MacGyer/yii2-uuid-validator/README.md

-# yii2-data-uri-validator
+# yii2-uuid-validator
-Data URI validator for Yii2 framework
+UUID validator for Yii2 framework

+This validator was strongly by https://github.com/ramsey/uuid.
+Thank @ramsey for your great UUID package.

 ## Installation